Cookie04DE/intlang/README.md

 It's only datatype is the 64 bit signed integer.

 ## Language structure
-An Intlang program is made of functions with names and a optionally paramters.
+An Intlang program is made of functions with names and optionally parameters.

-These Functions contain statements.
+These functions contain statements.

 The syntax is C-like.